sureshkumaripk/ahamad/README.md

 Ahamad Groups is a diversified business conglomerate with two specialized companies:

 1. **Ahamad & Co** - Specializing in Tata roofing sheets and coils for construction
-2. **AHAMAD Agencies** - Distributing Tata Agrigo products for agricultural solutions
+2. **AHAMED Agencies** - Distributing Tata Agrico products for agricultural solutions

 ## Features